 Employers can often find it difficult to address mental health illness as it’s not visible and can be hard to prove.
 However, the support you provide for mental health issues should be no less favorable than that which you make available for physical illnesses.

-Most importantly, employers are under an obligation to take reasonable steps to support the wellbeing, health and safety of their employees.
+Most importantly, employers are under an obligation to take reasonable steps to support the wellbeing, health, and safety of their employees.
 This means that work practices and company culture should support good mental health and also employees with mental health problems.
 If an employee’s mental health illness is categorized as a disability, then they will also be protected against disability discrimination by the Equality Act 2010.

 Employers do have the right to terminate an employee’s employment due to mental health illness.
-However, you must be able to show that you have taken all reasonable steps to resolve conflicts and keep the employee in employment.
+However, you must be able to show that you have taken all reasonable steps to resolve conflict and keep the employee in employment.

 Reasonable steps that you could take to support an employee who has a long-term mental health problem include:

 Investigating the mental health condition, usually by asking for medical records, GP report or occupational health report.